gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

 ## Conclusion

 In this blog, we explored the concept of fine-tuning large language models (LLMs) using parameter-efficient techniques like LoRA.
-We discussed the advantages of fine-tuning over other methods like RAG and demonstrated how to fine-tune a Qwen model on a mental health counseling dataset.
-Finally, we covered the deployment of the fine-tuned model using AWS SageMaker.
+We discussed the advantages of fine-tuning over other methods like RAG and demonstrated how to fine-tune a **Gemma 3** model on a mental health counseling dataset.